Research Support - Laboratory/Non-Laboratory, Staff/Administrative

-This position is in the Department of Internal Medicine, Division of Medical Oncology.
-The position is located in the McDonnell Medical Sciences Building.
+This position is in the Department of Medicine, Division of Oncology.
+The position is located at Couch Biomedical building.
 This position is for the Medical School Campus.

 Serves as internal liaison and grant content representative, ensuring that all funds are set up in a timely manner; prepare any necessary project advances, no-cost extensions, and ensure that funds are carried forward as appropriate.

 Ensures timely implementation of contracts and subcontracts by managing processes, examining information and complying with necessary requirements of OSRS.